-5. The delegation reiterated that the commitment of the Government of Zimbabwe to its human rights obligations, and its appreciation for the universal periodic review mechanism.

-6. Since the last review, the National Steering Committee was established comprising of Government and other multi-stakeholder representatives.
-A National Plan of Action for the implementation of accepted recommendations was adopted, with the National Steering Committee monitoring the process.
-A mid-term report on the progress made in the implementation of recommendations was submitted.

-7. The effects of climate change have adversely affected the implementation of social and economic rights.
-The negative impact of the drought required redirecting resources from national social programmes to providing food to over eight hundred thousand vulnerable households.
-Although the continued imposition of economic sanctions by some western countries has severely limited the fiscal space and economic growth which have compounded the challenges to mobilise resources for social services, the Government has installed initiatives including the Zimbabwe Agenda for Sustainable Socio-Economic Transformation (Zim-ASSET), which is the economic blue print for achieving sustainable and equitable economic and social development.
-A Monitoring and Evaluation Framework has also been adopted to measure developmental efforts.
+- 5. The delegation reiterated the commitment of the Government of Zimbabwe to its human rights obligations and its appreciation for the universal periodic review mechanism. - 6.
+Since the previous review, the National Steering Committee comprising of government and other multi-stakeholder representatives had been established.
+A national plan of action for the implementation of accepted recommendations had been adopted, with the National Steering Committee monitoring the process.
+A midterm report on the progress made in the implementation of recommendations had been submitted. - 7.
+The effects of climate change had adversely affected the implementation of social and economic rights.
+The negative impact of the drought meant that resources had to be redirected away from national social programmes towards the provision of food to over 800,000 vulnerable households.
+Although the continued imposition of economic sanctions by some Western countries had severely limited the fiscal space and economic growth, compounding the challenges faced in mobilizing resources for social services, the Government had undertaken initiatives such as the Zimbabwe Agenda for Sustainable Socioeconomic Transformation, which was the economic blueprint for achieving sustainable and equitable economic and social development.
+A monitoring and evaluation framework had also been adopted, to measure development-related efforts.